Back to Blog

 Getting There

 Kiiu is a 35-minute drive east of Tallinn on the Tallinn–Narva road (E20/Highway 1).
 Take the Kiiu exit and follow signs toward the village.
-The course is free to play and parking is available on-site.
+Entry costs €5 and parking is available on-site.

 The course is playable year-round but the best conditions are April through October.
 In winter, pack overstable discs — cold Baltic air makes everything fly more overstable than usual, and the wooded sections can be icy underfoot after a freeze.